 where the $\tilde{\mb{k}}$ - summations run over the momenta of the $n$-th cell, $N$ is the number of nodes in the lattice, and $N_c$ is the number of tiles.
 The explicit representation of the coarse-grained Green function in reciprocal space has a standard form:

 It is necessary to introduce the cluster-excluded propagator (also called the cavity Green's function) $\mathcal{G}_\mb{K}$ to avoid the occurrence of a cluster self-action:

-The self-consistent scheme in this approach is based on a requirement that the coarse-grained Green function equals the Green's function for the cluster placed in a corresponding cavity:
+The self-consistent scheme of this approach is based on a requirement that the coarse-grained Green function equals the Green's function for the cluster placed in a corresponding cavity:

 where the average is taken over the cluster configurations.
-In a practical calculation, the righ-hand side of the expression (\ref{GF-NLCPA}) is calculated in the real space, with a subsequent Fouirer transform.
-For a small cluste and a binary distribution of $\alpha_i$, the cluster Green's function can be found analytically.
+In a practical calculation, the right-hand side of the expression (\ref{GF-NLCPA}) is calculated in the real space, with a subsequent Fourier transform.
+For a small cluster and a binary distribution of $\alpha_i$, the cluster Green's function can be found analytically.
 Formulas (\ref{CG-GF-NLCPA}-\ref{GF-NLCPA}) form a closed set of the NLCPA equations.

 To show similarity between the CPA and the NLCPA, one can rewrite (\ref{GF-NLCPA}) as follows: